bgord/knowledge/README.md

 - Add Docker to user group to avoid sudo
 - Lost/failed Docker daemon SSH connection with remote host
 - HTTPS
+- List all volumes
+- Remove a volume
+- Remove all volumes

 ### [elixir](elixir.md)
 - What type of language is Elixir?